savannstm/rvpacker-txt/README.md

 rvpacker consists of 3 parts:

-* RPG library (stub classes for serialization of RPGMaker game data)
+* classes.rb library - all necessary classes to properly load and dump RPG Maker files
-* RGSS library (some more classes for RPGMaker serialization)
+* read.rb library - all necessary functions for reading and parsing RPG Maker files to text
-* rvpacker-txt (the script you call on the frontend)
+* write.rb library - all necessary functions for writing parsed RPG Maker files back to their initial form.

 # Installation